GusMuche/homebridge-zipabox-platform/README.md

 reverse | (Optional) = true if the boolean signal of the sensor need to be<br>reversed - see below pin | (Optional) : your Pin in Zipato Board to arm or disarm alarm. nightMode | (Optional) : Select Home or Night for Security system

+Please note the lower and upper case of the parameters.

 ## List of implemented function
 Device              | type        | Methods